Kendal Hanna: Later life and death

 Hanna remained in Nassau, Bahamas and worked from his studio at Popopstudios International Center of the Arts, which he occupied from 2007.

-Kendal Hanna during his invitation to the VOLTA Art Fair in New York reflects on his outlooks and achievements of being a successful artist: “Real curiosity in ideas, material, form and the environment, be it through drawing, sculpture or painting, and channeling that effort into hard work is the awesome responsibility and joy of an artist.”
+During his participation in the VOLTA Art Fair in New York, Hanna articulated his artistic philosophy, stating “Real curiosity in ideas, material, form and the environment, be it through drawing, sculpture or painting, and channeling that effort into hard work is the awesome responsibility and joy of an artist.”

 Hanna died on 26 June 2024, one day after his 88th birthday.